shmorri/docs-casa-prod/3.1.4/source/administration/admin-console.md

 Plugins are vehicles to augment the functionalities available by default in Gluu Casa.
 To learn more about plugins, visit the [developer guide](..\developer\index.md#plugins).

 In this section of the console, the current list of active and dormant plugins is shown.
-Once an element in the list is selected, a summary of relevant plugin's metadata is visualized.
+Once an element in the list is selected, a summary of the relevant plugin's metadata is visualized.
 You can manage the state of plugins as well as remove them.

 Click on the "Add a plugin..." button to select a file in your local hard drive that you wish to onboard as a new plugin into your Gluu Casa installation.
 Account that plugin files must have a specific format and structure as explained [here](../developer/intro-plugin.md#anatomy-of-a-plugin).